facebook/screenshot-tests-for-android/_docs/gradle-setup.md

 Take a look at our [example build.gradle](https://github.com/facebook/screenshot-tests-for-android/blob/master/examples/app-example/build.gradle).

 NOTE: By default this overrides your instrumentation test runner, and depending on your set up this can cause problems.
 See [Custom InstrumentationTestRunners](docs/custom-instrumentation-test-runners/) for how to avoid this.

+== AndroidManifest permissions ==

+The screenshots library needs the WRITE_EXTERNAL_STORAGE permission.
+For an instrumentation test for a library, add this permission to the manifest of the instrumentation apk.
+For a test for an application, add this permission to the app under test.